Profitbase/Episode-Docs/articles/flow/actions/amazon-s3/foreach-s3object-name.md

 # Foreach Amazon S3 object name

-Iterates over a list of all blob names in an Azure blob container.
-The blob name is the name of the blob object, for example `myfile.txt`.
+Iterates over a list of all Amazon S3 object names in an Amazon Bucket.

 ![img](../../../../images/flow/foreach-blob-name.png)